ibpdas/ValueLine/README.md

 When the line of sight is weak, organisations:

-- focus effort in the wrong places
+- Focus effort in the wrong places
-- misread progress
+- Misread progress
-- invest without addressing root causes
+- Invest without addressing root causes
-- create short-term fixes that become long-term bottlenecks
+- Create short term fixes that become long term bottlenecks
-- experience delayed or diluted impact
+- Experience delayed or diluted impact
+- Struggle to scale beyond pilots

 ### How ValueLine addresses this